ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 * ``sign``
 * ``sign-fact``

-| Whether the operation is successfully processed can be checked through the api.
+| Whether the operation has been successfully processed or not can be checked through the api.

 | For more information, please refer to :ref:`confirm success`.